Cloud Scheduler vs Browser Extension for Slack Presence

 Why do browser extensions fail when my laptop sleeps?

-Which approach is more detectable by IT?
+Which approach is more likely to be detected by IT?

 More Comparisons